bimmal/PHP_test/README.md

 </VirtualHost>
 ```

+make sure to add `127.0.0.1 php_test`  to the host file

 Create a mysql database named php_test and restore the db backup found under `sql` DIR.

 You need to configure the database parameters in the following php file.